Click below for:

-Onsted Community Schools bus fleet consists of 17 buses with 11 AM/PM district bus runs.
+Onsted Community Schools bus fleet consists of 15 buses with 11 AM/PM district bus runs.
 The Onsted Community School District encompasses parts of seven townships.
-Annually, the transportation department transports over 800 students (Preschool through twelfth grade) each day.
+Annually, the transportation department transports over 500 students (4 year old through twelfth grade) each day.
 The district maintains its own bus fleet and the entire fleet is inspected annually by the Michigan State Police.
-All bus drivers are state certified and up to date with their licenses and continuing ed classes.
+All bus drivers are state certified and current with their licenses and continuing ed classes.
 Drivers are also required to have an annual DOT physical.

 It is your responsibility to contact the transportation department and give updated information for the upcoming school year (i.e., ride to day care, etc.), we do not assume that information and it does not carry over to the upcoming year – you will need to notify us so your student(s) transportation information is correct.